 - Take a warm bath before sex.

-- desensitization therapy: learning vaginal relaxation techniques, such as Kegel exercises, that can decrease pain
+Your doctor may also recommend therapy.
+This can includedesensitization therapy or sex therapy.
+In desensitization therapy, you’ll learn vaginal relaxation techniques, such as Kegel exercises, that can decrease pain.

-- sex therapy: learning how to reestablish intimacy and improve communication with your partner
+In sex therapy, you can learn how to reestablish intimacy and improve communication with your partner.

 - After childbirth, wait at least six weeks before resuming sexual intercourse.